Key Points

 If the insured has a preexisting policy, that policy may be contributed to the ILIT.
 However, there are a few added wrinkles.

-First, a value must be determined to figure out how much of the lifetime gift tax exemption gets used in the year the existing policy is contributed.
+First, a value must be determined to determine how much of the lifetime gift tax exemption is used in the year the existing policy is contributed.

 Also, if you transfer an existing policy, you must survive three years from the date of the transfer to be able to exclude the insurance proceeds from your estate.